anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **2025-05-23:** Resolved `TypeError: admin.initializeApp is not a function` by changing `firebase-admin` import in `functions/src/index.ts` from `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';`.
 *   **2025-05-23:** Switched Firebase user creation trigger from blocking `beforeUserCreated` to non-blocking `functions.auth.user().onCreate` (1st gen) in `functions/src/index.ts`.
 Implemented custom claims for admin users. **The explicit server-side token refresh signaling mechanism in `processSignUp` was removed entirely.** Replaced `firebase-functions/logger` with `console.log` and `console.error`.
 *   **2025-05-23:** Resolved TypeScript error `Property 'auth' does not exist` in `functions/src/index.ts` by explicitly importing `auth` from `firebase-functions` for v1 function compatibility.
     *   **2025-05-23 (Auth Race Condition):** Identified and resolved a race condition in the client-side authentication flow.
 Refactored `src/providers/AuthProvider.tsx` to use a two-stage `useEffect` pattern.
 The first `useEffect` subscribes to `onAuthStateChanged` and updates a raw `firebaseUser` state.
 The second `useEffect` reacts to `firebaseUser` changes, manages a `loading` state explicitly during asynchronous claim fetching and context updates, ensuring that `ProtectedRoute` components receive a consistent and complete auth state.
 This fixed issues with premature redirects.
+*   **2025-05-23 (Multi-Tenant Sign-Up Strategy):** Implemented a two-part strategy for user creation to enhance multi-tenancy support:
+    1. The `processSignUp` (`auth.onCreate`) trigger was modified to handle initial states for direct sign-ups (assigning `pending_association` role) and admin user setup (correcting profile path to `admins/{uid}`).
+    2. A new `signUpWithInvitation` callable Cloud Function was introduced to manage invited user sign-ups, ensuring immediate and correct association with an organization, roles, and multi-tenant profile creation.

 ## 6. Immediate Next Steps